GitHub-TC/EmpyrionChatAutoTranslate/README.md

 Example (ServerMainLanguage: DE -> server language is German):
 - /trans set

+The language is specified according to ISO-639-1 code https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 Now if this player writes something in the chat all recipients who have set a different language or (automatic) still on server language are automatically a note top right with the translated text displayed.